trepmal/mini-loops/readme.txt

 = How can I exclude categories? =
 List its ID as a negative number.

+= Auto-Drafts are showing up? =
+I haven't replicated this problem on my end, but excluding the default category seems to be a good - hopefully temporary - solution

 == Screenshots ==

 1. Widget Options